tonivade/diesel/README.md

 The name of the project is the literal spelling of DSL acronym.

+## Disclaimer

+This library is still in development.
+Use it at you own risk.

 ## Requirement

 This library is based on Java 21.